 Media Resources Center

 The Media Resources Center (MRC) serves the instructional, research and service missions of the university for media, video and design.
-The MRC operates the university’s cable television station, WSUTV Cox Cable 13, and programs two other channels: Channel 95, MTV; and Channel 97: WSUTV Digital Signage.
+The MRC operates the university’s streaming television station, WSUTV (https://wichitastate.tv), provides cable TV service to campus, and programs two other channels on the campus network: Channel 95, MTV; and Channel 97: WSUTV Digital Signage.

 The MRC provides high quality video production services with a team of videographers, editors, designers, and with an on-site professional television production studio.